Bone Meal: Here’s What You Should Know

-There aren’t too many drawbacks to bone meal.
+There aren’t too many drawbacks to using bone meal fertilizer.
 However, like any fertilizer, you should be aware of any negative possibilities.
-Here are some downsides to bone meal fertilizer:
+Here are some downsides to using bone meal fertilizer:

-- It’s slow-release, so it won’t give your plants an immediate boost
+- It’s a slow-release fertilizer, so it won’t give your plants an immediate boost

 - This isn’t a balanced fertilizer.
 If your plants need additional nutrients, you’ll have to apply a different fertilizer along with the bone meal.